JumaAtanas/alx-zero_day/README.md

-Starting to code today, so cool
+Updated readme, Starting to code today, so cool